The Return

 "Oh don't be so

 icy."
 Murdock waved a finger.
 "You're being a bit too dramatic.
-This
+This isn't a game."

 "Coming from the man